Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Reset if less than 2 full ATBs
 			* 14.06 / 38.94 / 35.94 / 11.06
 		* Aya DGAs whoever didnt get a full ATB
-			If everyone has a full ATB, Saruathiko self
+			If everyone has a full ATB, Sarutahiko self
 		* Parsee uses Midnight Anathema Ritual (54% proc)
 		* Yuuka and Satori use Beauty of Nature
 		* Swap Parsee with Kourin